BDA-KTS/semantic-search-over_social-media-posts/README.md

 This method allows users to perform a semantic search across a collection of social media posts (e.g., tweets) and retrieve the most relevant posts for a given query.
 It computes sentence embeddings for the social media posts and the input query, where the most similar posts are extracted using cosine similarity.

 ## Use Cases
+This method is designed to identify social media posts (e.g., tweets) that are semantically similar to a given query.
+It is particularly useful for tasks such as:

-Searching a discourse for topics of interest like *social media*, *gender issues*, or *elections* using this method to identify posts with semantic similarity to the input query.
+- **Topic Exploration:** Finding posts related to specific topics like *social media*, *gender issues*, or *elections* by comparing the semantic meaning of the query with the content of the posts.
+- **Content Filtering:** Extracting posts that match the intent or context of a query, even if the exact keywords are not present in the posts.
+- **Trend Analysis:** Analyzing discussions around a theme by retrieving posts that are contextually relevant to a set of predefined queries.

+The method uses sentence embeddings to represent both the query and the posts, and ranks the posts based on their cosine similarity to the query.
+This ensures that the retrieved posts are not just keyword matches but are semantically aligned with the query's meaning.

 ## Input Data
 The input (query) text can be a word, phrase, or sentence.
 It can also be a social media post for semantic search over the corpus.
 For multiple queries, update [data/input_queries.txt](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/data/input_queries.txt), having each query per line.
 A single query can be directly provided in the [semantic-search-over_social-media-posts.ipynb](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/semantic-search-over_social-media-posts.ipynb).
-The input file contains the following query terms.
+The input file contains the following query terms. `social media` ,`women`,`election`

-- `social media`
-- `women`
-- `election`

 The data dump for semantic search can be social media posts in JSON format, e.g., [Tweets](https://developer.x.com/en/docs/x-api/data-dictionary/object-model/tweet).
 We use NLTK sample tweets ([corpora/tweets.20150430-223406.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/corpora/tweets.20150430-223406.json)) for demonstration.